 Not everyone needs to take the same path

-Some may prefer to watch and self-study later
+Some may prefer to watch passively and self-study later

 Some may be active in all the exercises

-Some may leave it on in the background to see what they might learn.
+Some may leave it on in the background and pay attention when things sound interesting.

 Our material is constantly being improved